codemask-labs/nestjs-elasticsearch/readme.md

 ```

 ## Future actions
-1. Add case_insensitive option to term search
-2. Filter undefined/null values from request body
+1. Filter undefined/null values from request body
-3. Add <size> field to aggregations body so that it can return more than default 10 results
-4. Add <sort> and <search_after> fields to request type and <sort> field to response type to enable pagination
-5. Add `e2e` tests setup for features scenario tests
-6. Add `extraction` of aggregations on `response`
-7. Add `healthcheck` from `ElasticsearchService`
-8. Add `checkDocumentIntegrity` with the connection on the source on runtime
+2. Add `checkDocumentIntegrity` with the connection on the source on runtime
-9. Add optional `script` to `sum`, `avg`, `max` aggregation
+3. Add optional `script` to `sum`, `avg`, `max` aggregation
-10. Add order field to `terms` aggregation